Hawai’i Trip Journal 2010

 Ellias’ 39-year-old daughter who works with AIDS patients in Boston comes from his relationship, as he put it, with “the queen of the oldest hippie commune in Vermont.”
 Then he had two more daughters with Diana, his former wife, a brassy massage therapist, to whom he was married when I met him in Plainfield, Vermont.
 One daughter lives in D.C. and does NGO work in Africa.
 The other is an artist in Oakland.

 In between his former wife and Luminara, his partner was Sarah, renamed Theanna after her death about fifteen years ago.
-During their relationship she and Ellias ran a mystery school in Santa Cruz, tapping into Atlantean and other transdimensionalia.
+During their relationship she and Ellias ran a mystery school in Santa Cruz, tapping into Atlantis and other transdimensionalia.
 Once she passed, Theanna continued channeling through Ellias and, whatever your beliefs about that activity, the transmissions themselves are pretty powerful stuff.
 Her encounter with Christ was particularly poignant and radical.
-I wrote a synopsis of it for my 2013 book, an earlier version of which appears on the Abode of the Message website: http://www.sevenpillarshouse.org/article/meditation_on_christ.

 Ellias and Luminara have four offspring ranging from Rafael at age nine to Savitrie who is twenty months.
-The most Indigo of Indigo children I have ever met, they seem right out of Childhood’s End: their own tribe, gentle and wide-eyed, addressing adults with a sincerity, clarity, and open-ness that is startling.
-Ellias tells me that Savitrie speaks languages she was never taught (certainly not in her mere twenty months), though I never heard any of them.
+The most indigo of Indigo children I have ever encountered, they seem right out of Childhood’s End: their own tribe, gentle and wide-eyed, addressing adults with a sincerity, clarity, and open-ness that is startling.
+Ellias tells me that Savitrie speaks languages she was never taught (certainly not in her mere twenty months), though I didn’t hear any of them.

 He also remarked that he and his family are unlikely to stay much longer on Kaua’i because, as he put it: “It’s a sleepy place, and we’re very awake and want to stay awake.
 There’s no context for us here.
 Kaua’i is a dream.
 It’s a very beautiful dream but still it’s a dream.”